 - 2 cups chocolate chips

 - Combine the cake flour, bread flour, baking soda, baking powder and coarse salt in a large bowl.
 Stir to combine and set aside.

 - In a large mixer add the butter and sugars and mix for 5 minutes until fluffy.
 Add the eggs, one at a time, making sure to scrape down the sides of the bowl in between.
 Add the vanilla and combine.

 - Add the dry ingredients a little at a time and mix until just combined.
 Add the chocolate discs and fold them into the batter.
-Cover the dough and and refrigerate dough for up to 72 hours.
+Cover the dough and refrigerate for up to 72 hours.

 - When ready to bake, preheat the oven to 350 degrees F. Scoop 1/4 cup sized cookie dough balls onto a parchment lined baking sheet, 6 cookies per sheet and sprinkle the tops with maldon sea salt.
 Bake the cookies for 16-20 minutes until golden brown.
 Remove from oven and set aside to cool.
 If the cookies are a little puffy, bang the pan on the counter to release any excess air pockets.
 Or use a spatula to flatten the cookies to make more dense.